Madan007/Le-DnD/README.md

 ### Make the target "consume" the draggable

 Use `event.containerElem` to hide or delete the original element after a successful drop.
-In your DropTarget element:
+In your DropContainer element:

 ```
   ...